MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      [![Visual Studio solution creation](media/quick-app-initialization-cpp/set-static-libs.png)](media/quick-app-initialization-cpp/set-static-libs.png#lightbox)

-4. Add the path to the SDK binary dynamic libraries (.dll) to the PATH environment variable, to allow the .DLLs to be found at runtime:
+4. Add the path to the SDK binary dynamic libraries (.dll), to the PATH environment variable.
+This allows the dependent .DLLs to be found at runtime:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.
    - On the **System Properties** dialog, click **Environment Variables**.